-Our business is dependent upon reimbursement from government programs, such as Medicare and Medicaid, and the we may face limitations on such third-party reimbursement, which could harm our operating results.
+Our business is dependent upon reimbursement from government programs, such as Medicare and Medicaid, and we may face limitations on such third-party reimbursement, which could harm our operating results.

-In the United States, the our products are purchased primarily by hospitals and medical clinics, which then bill various third-party payors, such as Medicare, Medicaid and other government programs and private insurance plans, for the healthcare services provided to patients.
+In the United States, our products are purchased primarily by hospitals and medical clinics, which then bill various third-party payors, such as Medicare, Medicaid and other government programs and private insurance plans, for the healthcare services provided to patients.
 Government agencies, private insurers and other payors determine whether to provide coverage for a particular procedure and reimburse hospitals for medical treatment at a fixed rate based on the diagnosis-related group, or DRG, established by the United States Centers for Medicare and Medicaid Services, or CMS.
 The fixed rate of reimbursement is based on the procedure performed and is unrelated to the specific devices used in that procedure.
 If a procedure is not covered by a DRG, payors may deny reimbursement.
 In addition, third-party payors may deny reimbursement if they determine that the device used in a treatment was unnecessary, inappropriate or not cost-effective, experimental or used for a non-approved indication.

-Reimbursement of procedures implanting our vascular access ports and catheter products is currently covered under a DRG.
-There can be no assurance that reimbursement for such implantation will continue to be available, or that future reimbursement policies of third-party payors will not adversely affect our ability to sell its products on a profitable basis.
-Failure by hospitals and other users of our products to obtain reimbursement from third-party payors, or changes in government and private third-party payors policies toward reimbursement for procedures employing our products, would have a material adverse effect on our business, results of operations and financial condition.
+There can be no assurance that reimbursement for the use of our products will continue at current levels, or that future reimbursement policies of third-party payors will not adversely affect our ability to sell our products on a profitable basis.
+Failure by hospitals and other users of our products to obtain reimbursement from third-party payors, or changes in government and private third-party payors' policies toward reimbursement for procedures employing our products, would have a material adverse effect on our business, results of operations and financial condition.

-We depend on key employees in a competitive market for skilled personnel and without additional employees, we cannot grow or achieve profitability.
+We depend on key employees in a competitive market for skilled personnel and without additional employees we cannot grow or achieve profitability.

-We are highly dependent on the principal members of our management team, including our Chief Executive Officer and Chief Financial Officer, as well as key staff in the areas of finance, operations and research and development.
+We are highly dependent on the principal members of our management team, including our Chief Executive Officer as well as key staff in the areas of finance, operations and research and development.
+During our second quarter ended June 30, 2005, our Chief Financial Officer announced his resignation effective as of October 2005, and a search is being conducted for a replacement.
 Our future success will depend in part on the continued service of our staff and our ability to identify, hire and retain additional personnel.
 The markets for qualified management personnel in Northern California, where our headquarters are located, and Georgia, where are primary operating facilities are located, are competitive and expected to remain so.
-Because the environment for good personnel is so competitive, costs related to compensation may increase significantly.
+Because the environment for qualified personnel is so competitive, costs related to compensation may increase significantly.
 If we are unable to attract and retain both the management team and key personnel we need to support and grow our business, our business will suffer.